 Overall, Bermuda is a little more exclusive and expensive than St Lucia and it often attracts older and more affluent tourists, whereas St Lucia is a little bit more affordable and tends to attract a younger crowd.

-- Bermuda is famed for its stunning pink beaches whereas St Lucia is a volcanic island so has both black and golden sand beaches.
+• Bermuda is famed for its stunning pink beaches whereas St Lucia is a volcanic island so has both black and golden sand beaches.

-- Bermuda is a more luxurious location.
+• Bermuda felt a lot more luxurious location.

-- Bermuda has excellent fine dining options whereas St Lucia’s food scene has a Creole influence and mainly features barbecue and seafood delights.
+• Bermuda has excellent fine dining options whereas St Lucia’s food scene has a Creole influence and mainly features barbecue and seafood delights.

-- Bermuda is best for golfing, shopping and discovering historic forts.
+• Bermuda is best for golfing, shopping and discovering historic forts.

-- St Lucia is best for hiking, family vacations and laidback vibes.
+• St Lucia is best for hiking, family vacations and laidback vibes.

 The rest of this article will go into more detail on each aspect to help you decide which is better.

-St Lucia vs Bermuda – Things To Do & Atmosphere
+Things To Do & Atmosphere

 If you’re planning a relaxing beach vacation, then don’t worry as both islands have excellent beaches but with different characteristics.

-Bermuda is famed for its pink-sand beaches, and Horseshoe Bay Beach is the island group’s most popular.
+Bermuda is famed for its pink-sand beaches and Horseshoe Bay Beach is the island group’s most popular.

 The pink sand and azure waters are perfect for a beach day and the snorkeling around the rockier areas of the beach offers some much needed respite from the hot sun.